Monday, 24 February 2025

 → Formation of MgCl2

-→ Properties of ionic compounds
+→ Properties

 ★ Hard and brittle.

-★ High melting points and high boiling points [ because strong force of attraction between ions]
+★ High melting points and high boiling points [because strong force of attraction between ions]

 ★ Soluble in water but insoluble in organic solvents.